 As a private college, Marianopolis charges tuition and receives partial funding from the provincial government.
-About 250 Marianopolis students each year receive financial support to offset the cost of tuition, thanks to donations to the Marianopolis Millennium Foundation and to funding from the government’s student loans and bursaries program.
+Many Marianopolis students each year receive financial support to offset the cost of tuition, thanks to donations to the Marianopolis Millennium Foundation and to funding from the government’s student loans and bursaries program.

 Tuition and fees

 Tuition and fees for one academic year of full-time studies are detailed below.
 A student is considered to be full time when registered in four or more courses or for 180 class/lab hours or more per semester.
 Each academic year has two semesters.
 Fees are subject to change by the College or the Ministry of Higher Education.

 *Non-Quebec resident student fee: students who are not Quebec residents as defined by the Ministry of Higher Education are required to pay the non-Quebec resident fee indicated above, subject to change by the Ministry of Higher Education.

 ** International students: students studying in Canada on a student visa are required to pay the international student fee indicated above, subject to change by the Ministry of Higher Education.
 These students are also required to purchase health insurance from the College for the estimated annual amount indicated above.

 Textbooks: students can expect to pay between $500 and $700 per year to purchase new textbooks.
 However, used textbooks can be purchased through the Omnivox student portal at reduced prices.

 Tax credits: the College issues tax receipts for tuition that are eligible for the calculation of tax credits.
 For more information, please consult your tax specialist.
 RESP funds may be applied toward a student’s Marianopolis education.